Chain¶

 fire" XOR contract: every parent firing should be followed by exactly

 ONE of the declared children.
-AB.6.5 adds the runtime side of that
+That's the declaration; the runtime

 parent firings where: